GreyGalileo/Tetravex_Solver/README.md

 We define our own file format containg on the first line the length and height of the tetravex board we're playing on.
 On each subsequent line we give the configuration of a tile by giving the values in its "quadrants" (the triangles holding values) in order: top bottom left right.

+It is assumed that none of the tiles provided are identical, i.e. they are all pairwise distinct.
+If a game is entered with identical tiles the solution will most likely be fallacious.

+We built a bash script which takes a fil input and streamlines the process of looking for a model and representing it in a readable fashion, the script calls several other programs:

 We have a program written in Ocaml which trasforms this into a DIMACS file where our propositional variables represent whether or not a given quadrant contains a given value.

+We then call minisat on tthe dimacs file to get the satisfiability and a model.

+If we have a model the python script "dimacs2graphics.py" repreesents this model in the terminal as the blocs and tiles that it contains.